kwotsin/jekyll/_posts/2017-01-28-create_tfrecords.md

 ### Writing a TFRecord File
 Due to the low-level nature of TensorFlow, it is hard to write all the code from scratch in order to just prepare a dataset.
 In fact, we do not have to reinvent the wheel as TF-Slim has already most of the code available for writing TFRecord files.
 I have compiled all the necessary functions into a `dataset_utils.py` file that we will import our dataset functions from to create the TFRecord file.
 The functions in `dataset_utils.py` are quite general and could be used for other datasets with JPEG images.

 **Note:** If your images are in PNG format, then you would have to go to `dataset_utils.py` to change all the JPEG decoding to PNG decoding.
-The change is as straightforward as changing the characters 'jpeg' to 'png'.
+The change is as straightforward as changing the 'jpeg' **and** 'jpg' characters to 'png'.

 First import the required modules you'll need in the file.